Master Thesis (Leipzig): Distributed analysis of graph streams with Apache Flink

 - Getting an overview of existing graph stream analyses and systems supporting them

-- Get familiar with the technology stack of Apache Flink and it's Table API and their support for streams
+- Get familiar with the technology stack of Apache Flink and it's Table API and Stream API

-- Conception of a choosen stream graph model
+- Conception of a chosen stream graph model

 - Conception of an analysis operator, e.g. graph grouping for graph streams